 Abstract.
 The analytic continuation method of homogenization theory provides Stieltjes integral representations for the effective parameters of composite media.
 These representations involve the spectral measures of self-adjoint random operators which depend only on the composite geometry.
 On finite bond lattices, these random operators are represented by random matrices and the spectral measures are given explicitly in terms of their eigenvalues and eigenvectors.
 Here we provide the mathematical foundation for rigorous computation of spectral measures for such composite media, and develop a numerically efficient projection method to enable such computations.
-This is accomplished by providing a novel formulation of the analytic continuation method which is equivalent to the original formulation and holds for both the finite lattice setting and the infinite settings.
-We also introduce a family of random bond lattices and directly compute the associated spectral measures and effective parameters.
+This is accomplished by providing a unified formulation of the analytic continuation method which is equivalent to the original formulation and holds for finite and infinite lattices, as well as in continuum settings.
+We also introduce a family of bond lattices and directly compute the associated spectral measures and effective parameters.
 The computed spectral measures are in excellent agreement with known theoretical results.
 The behavior of the associated effective parameters is consistent with the symmetries and theoretical predictions of models, and the computed values fall within rigorous bounds.
 Some previous calculations of spectral measures have relied on finding the boundary values of the imaginary part of the effective parameter in the complex plane.
-Our method instead relies on direct computation of the eigenvalues and eigenvectors, which enables, for example, statistical analysis of the spectral data.
+Our method instead relies on direct computation of the eigenvalues and eigenvectors which enables, for example, statistical analysis of the spectral data.

-${\bf Key}$ words. composite materials, random resistor network, percolation, homogenization, spectral measure, random matrix subject classifications.
-00B15, 47B15, 65C60, 30B40, 78A48, 80M40, 60K35
+Key words.
+Composite materials, random resistor network, percolation, homogenization, spectral measure, random matrix.

+AMS subject classifications.
+00B15, 47B15, 65C60, 30B40, 78A48, 80M40, 60K35.

+1. Introduction

-1. Introduction Over the years a broad range of mathematical techniques have been developed that reduce the analysis of complex composite materials, with rapidly varying structures in space, to solving averaged, or homogenized equations involving an effective parameter.
-Homogenization for composite media with rapidly varying coefficients of thermal conductivity, electrical conductivity, electrical permittivity, or magnetic permeability, for example, was established by Papanicolaou and Varadhan [65] for the steady state, static case with real parameters [58].
-This work was extended by Golden and Papanicolaou [34, 35] to the quasi-static frequency dependent case with complex parameters.
-Analysis of the effective dielectric problem for the fully frequency dependent case described by the Helmholtz equation is given in [71].
+Over the years a broad range of mathematical techniques have been developed that reduce the analysis of complex composite materials with rapidly varying structures in space, to solving averaged, or homogenized equations involving an effective parameter.
+Homogenization for composite media with rapidly varying coefficients of thermal conductivity, electrical conductivity, electrical permittivity, or magnetic permeability, for example, was established by Papanicolaou and Varadhan [62] for the steady state, static case with real parameters [56].
+This work was extended by Golden and Papanicolaou [33, 34] to the quasi-static frequency dependent case with complex parameters.
+Analysis of the effective dielectric problem for the fully frequency dependent case described by the Helmholtz equation is given in [68].

-The analytic continuation method (ACM) of homogenization theory for two-component media in the quasi-static limit was developed by Bergman [7], Milton [55], and Golden and Papanicolaou [34], leading to Stieltjes integral representations for the effective parameters.
+The analytic continuation method (ACM) of homogenization theory for twocomponent media in the quasi-static limit was developed by Bergman [7], Milton [53], and Golden and Papanicolaou [33], leading to Stieltjes integral representations for the effective parameters.
 The Golden-Papanicolaou formulation of this method is based on the spectral theorem and resolvent formulas involving random self-adjoint operators.
-This formulation demonstrated that the measures underlying these integral representations are spectral measures associated with the random operators,